stefanheule/graphite/README.md

 - Add option to change accent color when in quiet mode.
 - Improve usage of bluetooth.
 - Size optimizations.
-- UTC as an explicit option (available as of 2017-03-08 through config page update).
+- UTC as an explicit option (available as of 2017-03-08 through server-side configuration page update).

 **Version 1.2** (2017-03-04)